hdShang/arxiv-daily/docs/cs-CL/2025-08-19/papers/250813938v1-mme-sci-a-comprehensive-and-challenging-science-benchmark-for-multim.md

 ---
 layout: default
-title: MME-SCI: A Comprehensive and Challenging Science Benchmark for Multimodal Large Language Models
+title: "MME-SCI: A Comprehensive and Challenging Science Benchmark for Multimodal Large Language Models"
 ---

 # MME-SCI: A Comprehensive and Challenging Science Benchmark for Multimodal Large Language Models